Sheets

 Sheet toolbar

-The sheet toolbar appears at the top of the sheet container and contains the title, close button, and optional confirmation button.
+The sheet toolbar is built around the Top Navigation Bar and appears at the top of the sheet container.
+It contains the title, subtitle, close button, and an optional confirmation button.

-If the primary action is to close the sheet, the close button appears as a trailing action.
-If the sheet has an affirmative action, the close button can appear in the leading position and the affirmative action appears in the trailing position.
+If the only action is closing, the close button appears in the trailing position.
+If the sheet has a confirm or overflow action, the close button moves to the leading position and the other actions appear in the trailing position.

 iOS uses icon buttons by default for all actions.
-Android uses a CTA button as the affirmative action by default.
+Android uses a CTA button as the confirm action by default.

 Multiple sheet toolbars.
 Top: title only.
 Middle: title and close button.
 Bottom: leading close button, title, and trailing confirmation button.